-Ballentine Partners, LLC is a financial advisory firm that distinguishes itself by specializing in privately-owned wealth and helping high-net-worth families achieve their financial goals.
-It currently holds more than $7.9 billion in assets under management, with a large team of on-staff advisors.
+Ballentine Partners is a financial advisory firm that distinguishes itself by specializing in privately-owned wealth and helping high-net-worth families achieve their financial goals.
+It currently holds billions in assets under management, with a large team of on-staff advisors.
 The firm also ranks on SmartAsset's lists of the top financial advisors in Waltham and top financial advisors in Massachusetts.

 Ballentine Partners Background

 Ballentine Partners can trace its history back to 1984 when it was originally created by Roy Ballentine.
 However, the firm has existed in its current form since only 2010.
 In 2016, Drew McMorrow became CEO after having worked for the firm since 2002.
-The owners of Ballentine Partners are senior employees of the firm and Perspecta Investments LLC.
+The owners of Ballentine Partners are senior employees of the firm and Perspecta Investments, LLC.

 Ballentine Partners Client Types and Minimum Account Sizes

-The firm notes that it serves mostly individuals, along with their trusts, estates, retirement plans and other related accounts.
-Ballentine Partners generally serves families with at least $3.5 million in investment assets.
+Ballentine Partners generally serves families with at least $3.5 million in investable assets.
 The firm states that most of its clients are wealthy families with complex financial situations and needs.

 Services Offered by Ballentine Partners